NVIDIA/NeMo-Guardrails/examples/configs/tool_call_guardrail/DEMO_DAY.md

 - **"Does the scanner auto-update the live policy?"** — No, by design.
 Nothing applies without a human flipping `approved`, and a finding can only ever instantiate a *pre-vetted* rule factory.
 - **"How does this relate to sandboxing / NemoClaw?"** — Complementary.
 This is *prevention* (the action never runs); a sandbox is *containment* (the action runs, isolated).
 Different layers; you'd want both.
 - **"LLM in the loop?"** — The production scanner uses an LLM extractor to read prose; this demo uses a deterministic keyword extractor so it runs offline.
 The guardrail itself needs no model.
+- **"Is this locked to NeMo Guardrails?"** — It's Guardrails-native today, and the authorization core has no Guardrails dependency by design, so it can generalize later.
+Guardrails is where it should prove out first — and as an open example, anyone can extend it there.

 ---